 In the months and years that have followed my trip to Tokyo if I am ever asked for my thoughts and suggestions what always comes to mind is the Japanese people.

-So welcoming, so friendly and with so much respect for the fellow human being.
+So welcoming, so friendly and with so much respect for fellow human beings.

-Tokyo is of course a must see in Japan.
-Like any big city there are the shops, the sites and the seedy areas.
+Tokyo is of course a must-see in Japan.
+Like any large city, there are the shops, the sites and the seedy areas.